A cyclist rides their bike along Wall Street.

 We are planning to upgrade and expand the Portside Greenway to create a continuous route from Alexander Street to Boundary Road that prioritizes safe, comfortable walking, biking, and rolling, with great public spaces along the way.

-The Portside Greenway has been identified in many plans over the years, including the Greenways Plan (7.4 MB) (1995), Transportation 2040 (2012), and the Vancouver Plan (2022).
+The Portside Greenway has been identified in many plans over the years, including the Greenways Plan (7.4 MB) (1995) and Transportation 2040 (2012).
 The project also supports key civic priorities including equity and climate action.

 Learn more on